This post is ninth in the series on my family’s decision to downsize. Links to previous posts can be found at the end of this article.

 We had loved our home.
 And the people around us.
 We had raised our boys there, happily, for 10 years.
 And though we were all on board to move, and it was my idea to do it, I think I was the messiest one of us all.

-I can distinctly remember, as the movers started emptying the house, at one point my oldest son’s bedroom became empty.
+I can distinctly remember, as the long distance movers started emptying the house, at one point my oldest son’s bedroom became empty.
 I mean, empty except for the little pieces of crap — paper, stickers, pencils, pictures, socks, junk — that had been behind the furniture and that none of us could see until everything was out of the room.
 And as I stooped to scoop it all up, it hit me.

 We were leaving.